 Rate Lock Advisory

-Thursday’s bond market has opened in negative territory, following mixed economic news.
-Stocks are showing losses of 100 points in the Dow and 40 points in the Nasdaq.
-The bond market is currently down 8/32 (4.32%), which should push this morning’s mortgage rates higher by approximately .125 of a discount point.
+Wednesday’s bond market has opened in negative territory following a rebound in stocks.
+The major stock indexes are posting early gains of 110 points in the Dow and 301 points in the Nasdaq.
+The bond market is currently down 5/32 (4.12%), which may cause a slight increase in this morning’s mortgage rates.

 Bonds